gwcbi/haphpipe/README.md

 ## Pipelines

-Describe haphpipe amplicon, assembly, and other pipelines
+[TODO] describe pipelines

+##### `haphpipe_assemble_01`

 ## Stages

+Each stage can be run on its own.
+Stages are grouped into categories...

-Describe each haphpipe stage
+[TODO] Describe each haphpipe stage

 ### hp_reads

+Manipulate reads.
+Input is reads in fastq format, output is modified reads in fastq format.

 ##### hp_sample_reads